Nammm-1/Project504/user_guide.md

 ## Privacy and Security

 1. Never share your login credentials with others
+2. Use two-factor authentication (2FA) for additional account security:
+   - Enable 2FA on your account during the initial login
+   - Keep your authenticator app secure and backed up
+   - Contact an administrator immediately if you lose access to your authentication device
-2. Log out when you're finished using the system
+3. Log out when you're finished using the system
-3. Client information is confidential and should only be accessed for legitimate purposes
+4. Client information is confidential and should only be accessed for legitimate purposes
+5. Administrators should verify their identity with 2FA before performing sensitive operations such as:
+   - Adding or editing users
+   - Resetting passwords
+   - Deleting accounts
-4. Report any security concerns to the system administrator immediately
+6. Report any security concerns to the system administrator immediately

 ---